 I used a paint stirrer for the stick, a dog bone toy from a Pet Vet set (but you can find a cheap dog bone chew toy at Target for $1-$2), a princess wand from the Target $1 spot a few years ago, a fake flower (you can find these at any craft store or the Dollar Tree), and a pine cone from my Christmas decor!

-My broom was made out of brown construction paper taped together (::cue Iggy Azalea, “Fancy” ::(jk, I actually really hate that song)).
+My broom was made out of brown construction paper taped together (you don’t need anything fancy!).
 You can also search for clip art images for each of these items if you don’t have objects available!

 Give each of the kids a prop to hold ahead of time- this method went MUCH more smoothly than trying to give out props as we read the story.
 Learn from my mistakes.

 Actions: I always, always, always try to incorporate actions into our circle time.
-One- it’s just good to be moving and keep their attention, and two- some of my kids on the spectrum have motor imitation goals!
+One- it’s just good to be moving and keep their attention, and two- motor imitation is an important building block for late talkers before they’re using words!

 In Room on the Broom, we do actions for…